SaraMati/repo_lowHD/README.md

 2. **Add the following content to the `config.ini` file**:

-       ```ini
        [Directories]
        data_dir = your\path\here\000939
        results_dir = your\path\here\data_results
        cell_metrics_dir = your\path\here

-       ```

-      _**What are these paths?**_
+   **What are these paths?**

-         'data_dir': Path to the directory where your DANDI data is stored.
+`data_dir`: Path to the directory where your DANDI data is stored.

-         'results_dir': Path to the directory where you want the analysis results to be saved.
+`results_dir`: Path to the directory where you want the analysis results to be saved.

-         'cell_metrics_dir': Path to the directory where the cell metrics file will be generated.
+`cell_metrics_dir`: Path to the directory where the cell metrics file will be generated.

 3. **Customize the paths**: Replace the paths in the example